AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 frame with arbitrary variable types per column, and access these data in whichever way we find most suitable.

-Let’s make use of one of R’s available datasets [(of which there are lots!)](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html), called “Hitters” and containing “Major League Baseball Data from the 1986 and 1987 seasons”:
+Let’s make use of one of `R`’s available datasets [(of which there are lots!)](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html), called “Hitters” and containing “Major League Baseball Data from the 1986 and 1987 seasons”: